math97/rpgTools/README.md

     - [ ] d20
     - [ ] d100
 - [ ] add response for based locale as ["pt-Br","en-US"]
+- [ ] change images to be saved in the project
+- [ ] Improve embed style(Or change for another feature from discord to show the information)
 - [ ] Improve folder structure pattern
 - [ ] Improve types and functions
 - [ ] Add test's